 The Wickr Me app allows users to set an expiration time for their encrypted messages, which can be synced across multiple devices, such as their mobile phone, tablet, or desktop computer.

 All communications are encrypted locally on each device, using a new key that is generated for each new message.
-This means that no one besides the Wickr users in the conversation have the keys needed to decipher the conversation.
+This means that no one besides the Wickr users in the conversation has the keys needed to decipher the conversation.

 Wickr Me conversations can be conducted one-to-one or in groups.
 No phone number or email address is required to register for Wickr Me, and the user’s address book remains private and is not stored on the Wickr servers.
 Wickr says it doesn’t store any metadata associated with its users’ communications.

 Wickr uses multiple layers of encryption to secure data and messages.
 Usernames, Application IDs, and Device IDs are hashed with multiple rounds of salted SHA256, and data is encrypted with AES256.
 In other words, your information is safe.